AmrGanz/MGR/README.md

 - The `SearchBox` is used to do a simple filtering of the `Text Output` and it is case sensitive
 - To retrive the original content, clean the `SearchBox` then press on the `Search Button`

-# A screenshot of the main interface showing an example output:
+# A screenshot of the main interface showing an example output (the follwoing screenshot may not reflect the latest MGR version):
 ![Alt text](https://github.com/AmrGanz/MGR/blob/main/MainInterface.jpeg?raw=true)

 # Added Features: